farao-community/farao-community.github.io/pages/docs/output-data/core-cne/ra-results.md

 to know the initial set-points of range actions).

 #### Party_MarketParticipant
-ENTSOE EICode of the remedial action's operator (in mRID tag).
+[ENTSO-E EICode](https://www.entsoe.eu/data/energy-identification-codes-eic/) of the remedial action's operator (in mRID tag).

 #### RegisteredResource (optional)
 This tag is only exported for **range actions**, to hold their set-point values.